http4k/www/src/website/content/ecosystem/ai/reference/openai/index.md

 The http4k-ai OpenAI integrations provide:

-- OpenAI LLM adapter
+- Universal LLM adapter
-- Low-level OpenAI API Client
+- Low-level API Client
 - FakeOpenAI server which can be used as testing harness for the API Client

-## OpenAI LLM adapter
+## Universal LLM adapter

-The OpenAI LLM adapter converts the http4k LLM interface into the OpenAI API, allowing you to swap out the underlying LLM provider without changing your application code.
+The Universal LLM adapter converts the http4k LLM interface into the underlying API, allowing you to swap out providers without changing your application code.

-{{< kotlin file="using_models.kt" >}}
+{{< kotlin file="universal_adapter.kt" >}}

-It also allows pluggable support for any OpenAI-compatible model provider, such as Azure OpenAI or GitHubModels.
+It also allows pluggable support for any OpenAI-compatible model provider by implementing the `OpenAICompatibleClient` interface.

-## Low-level OpenAI API connector
+## Low-level API Client

 The OpenAI connector provides the following Actions: